 The selected financial data should be read in conjunction with the respective financial statements and related combined notes thereto and tem 7.-Management's Discussion and Analysis of Financial Condition and Results of Operations included in this report.
-Financial information for the years ended December 31, 2012, December 31, 2011, December 31, 2010 and December 31, 2009, and for the period from October 29, 2008 (commencement of operations) to December 31, 2008, has been derived from the Operating Company's financial statements that were audited by Deloitte & Touche LLP ("Deloitte"), an independent registered public accounting firm.
+Financial information for the years ended December 31, 2011, December 31, 2010 and December 31, 2009 has been derived from the Operating Company's financial statements that were audited by Deloitte & Touche LLP ("Deloitte"), an independent registered public accounting firm.